includeJS/includeJS/src/notes/missing-semester-06.md

 - `git cat-file -p [commit sha]`

-Git's internal command to print out the contents of the commit.
+Git's internal command to print out the contents of the commit (used to inspect objects stored in Git).

 - `git commit -a`